Work Health Professionals provide Legionella Risk Assessments in Perth.

 We advise on water quality, and prevention and control methods for Legionnaires’ Disease.

-We are pleased to announce that Rob Graham is working with us to offer this service to our clients in Perth and WA.
+Rob Graham is working with us to offer this service to our clients in Perth and WA.
 Rob Graham has over 20 years experience in water risk management in the UK which includes advising companies on managing the risk from legionella bacteria and other water related problems.

 What is Legionella?